SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 **--attempts &lt;number&gt;**
 : Number of attempts to make or resume a failed connection.  --attempts is applied per-stream, per-mode.
 TV modes typically have two streams available.

-**--bandwidth**
-: In radio realaudio mode specify the link bandwidth in bps for rtsp streaming (default 512000)

-**--check-duration**
-: Print message showing recorded duration, expected duration and difference between them.

-**--ddl-radio-opts &lt;options&gt;**
-: Add custom options to ffmpeg DDL download re-muxing for radio

 **--exclude-supplier &lt;suppliers&gt;**
 : Comma-delimited list of media stream suppliers to skip.
-Possible values: akamai,limelight,level3,bidi
+Possible values: level3,akamai,limelight,bidi

-**--ffmpeg-liveradio-opts &lt;options&gt;**
-: Add custom options to ffmpeg re-muxing for liveradio

-**--ffmpeg-livetv-opts &lt;options&gt;**
-: Add custom options to ffmpeg re-muxing for livetv

-**--ffmpeg-radio-opts &lt;options&gt;**
-: Add custom options to ffmpeg re-muxing for radio

-**--ffmpeg-tv-opts &lt;options&gt;**
-: Add custom options to ffmpeg re-muxing for tv

 **--force**
 : Ignore programme history (unsets --hide option also).
 Forces a script update if used with -u